devMiguelCarrero/fwscience-blog-by-miguel-carrero/README.md

 ## Version controls

-This application was developed an tested under the following versions
+This application was developed and tested under the following versions

 - Node.js **v20.10.0**
 - npm **v10.2.3**